RockefellerArchiveCenter/loan-policy/index.md

 ---

 ## Policies
-- The Rockefeller Archive Center (“RAC”) will consider loans only to nonprofit museums, institutions, and galleries for temporary exhibits and installations of educational significance.
+- The Rockefeller Archive Center (“RAC”) will consider loans only to nonprofit museums, libraries, archives and other educational institutions for significant temporary exhibitions.
 - The RAC will only loan properly accessioned and catalogued material for which the RAC has ownership – no third party loans are permitted.
 - All loans must be reviewed and approved by the President of the RAC, which will include a preservation review of the requested item, and a discussion of exhibition conditions.
 - The RAC may deny a request for loans, or require the use of a facsimile in lieu of the original object.